deepanshi-s/TransformerTTS/README.md

 This repo is based on the following papers:
 - MultiSpeech: Multi-Speaker Text to Speech with Transformer (https://arxiv.org/pdf/2006.04664.pdf)

-The multispeech paper talks about four changes to the transformer model.
+The multispeech paper talks about four changes to the transformer model:
--Layer Normalization
+- Layer Normalization
--Speaker module
+- Speaker module
--Bottleneck in decoder prenet
+- Bottleneck in decoder prenet
--Diagnol Constraint
+- Diagnol Constraint

 I have integrated the first three changes in the transformer git repo.
 Speaker modules for encoder and decoder have been added in model/layers.py.
 The phoneme input has been normalized in the SelfAttentionBlocks class of the model/layers.py.
 The decoder prenet has been changed accordingly in the class defination of DecoderPrenet in model/layers.py.
 Necessary changes to load and pass the speaker embeddings (x-vectors here) to encoder have been made to the code.